Scorecard, Answers 61 to 70.

 Bill Wilson, the A.A. founder, was a classic textbook example of a charismatic leader.
 He was so charismatic that members felt honored just to be in his presence:

-Another aspect of surrendering to the cult is the constant appeals to newcomers to "abandon selfishness" and to devote oneself to serving the leader and the cult — which is disguised as "surrendering to God" or Step 2: "turning your will and your life over to the care of God".
+Another aspect of surrendering to the cult is the constant appeals to newcomers to erase "self" and "ego", and "abandon selfishness" and to devote oneself to serving the leader and the cult — which is disguised as "surrendering to God" or Step 2: "turning your will and your life over to the care of God".
 Bill Wilson harped endlessly about "selfishness", "self-centeredness", "self-seeking", and proclaimed that it was the cause of all of our problems, and that we must get rid of it and become obedient little slaves of his religion:

 The first requirement is that we be convinced that any life run on self-will can hardly be a success.